Allen Leech: Career

 Leech was voted sexiest Irish male in 2005 in U Magazine.
 He was named one of GQ's 50 best dressed men in Britain in 2015.

 In 2017, Leech appeared alongside Ginnifer Goodwin in the Los Angeles stage production of Constellations.
 The play ran from June 14 to July 23, 2017, at the Geffen Playhouse.

 Leech played Paul Prenter, who was briefly Freddie Mercury's manager and lover, in the biopic Bohemian Rhapsody (2018), which earned him a nomination for Outstanding Performance by a Cast in a Motion Picture at the 25th Screen Actors Guild Awards.

 In 2023 he starred alongside India Mullen in the crime drama The Vanishing Triangle.

-Leech reprised his role as Tom Branson in the feature films Downton Abbey (2019) and Downton Abbey: A New Era (2022), and in the upcoming third and final film in the franchise, Downton Abbey: The Grand Finale (2025).
+Leech reprised his role as Tom Branson in the feature films Downton Abbey (2019) and Downton Abbey: A New Era (2022), and in the third and final film in the franchise, Downton Abbey: The Grand Finale (2025).